monoscope-tech/apitoolkit-landing/docs/sdks/golang/gin/index.md

 ## Monitoring Outgoing Requests

 Outgoing requests are external API calls you make from your API.
-By default, APItoolkit monitors all requests users make from your application and they will all appear in the page.
+By default, Monoscope monitors all requests users make from your application and they will all appear in the page.

 ```=html
 <section class="tab-group" data-tab-group="group1">
-  <button class="tab-button" data-tab="tab1">Using APItoolkit</button>
+  <button class="tab-button" data-tab="tab1">Using Monoscope</button>
   <button class="tab-button" data-tab="tab2">Using Otel instrumentation</button>
   <div id="tab1" class="tab-content">
   To monitor outgoing HTTP requests from your application, replace the default HTTP client transport with a custom RoundTripper.
-This allows you to capture and send copies of all incoming and outgoing requests to APItoolkit.
+This allows you to capture and send copies of all incoming and outgoing requests to Monoscope.

 Here's an example of the configuration with a custom RoundTripper:
 ```